sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/alb-with-ssl-cert.rst

 Follow the below steps to create a self-signed certificate, upload the certificate to ACM and use it with the new loadbalancer to route the request to the ECS Service.

-Create and import the self-signed certificate into the ACM
+Create the self-signed certificate into the ACM
 --------

 Login to one of the EC2 Server and verify if you've the openssl installed in your EC2 server.::